This is the #1 best enthusiast gaming PC for $1000 in 2018. All of the parts have been hand picked with the best price to performance in mind.

 Not only is this hard drive fast, it is reliable, and cost effective.

 Unfortunately as mentioned earlier, an SSD was not in the budget.
 However, you can easily purchase one in addition to the build.

 The graphics card is easily the most important part of any gaming PC.
 Any well optimized PC game will mainly utilize the power of the GPU.

 GPUs are used for more than just gaming.
 In fact, they are also the biggest tool in a miner’s toolbelt.

 The GPU chosen for this build is the EVGA - GeForce GTX 1070 8GB SC Gaming ACX 3.0 Black Edition GPU.

 This GPU is one of the most powerful on the market today.
-Due to ethereum mining the price of this GPU has skyrocketed.
-Still, it’s an excellent GPU and will achieve the highest possible framerates with excellent resolutions and graphical settings.
+It’s an excellent GPU and will achieve the highest possible framerates with excellent resolutions and graphical settings.

-With this build, you’ll have over 100 FPS in nearly ALL new titles with 1080p resolution and ultra settings.
+With this build, you’ll have well over 60 FPS in nearly ALL new titles with 1080p resolution and ultra settings.
 Below is a video of benchmarks with this CPU/GPU combo.

 - Interface: PCI-Express x16

 - Memory Type: GDDR5